dribuffo/Capstone-Project-API/README.md

 I followed his step by step video on making a user auth for the front and back end of my project.

 ## SURMOUNTABLES
 ---
+I would like to add the rest of the schema and collections for things, it was surprisingly easy to do when I had to add birds so I could test multiple data sets.
+So the other 5 should be pretty easy to do, I just ran out of time.